DrChenHeng/HomePage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Chen, Heng (陈  衡) is a M.S. student, majored in plant genetic and breeding, at Zhang lab of IGA, CAS.
-His research interests include quantitative genetics, RNA biology and bioinfomatics.
+His current research focuses on understanding the quantitative traits in soybean, including isoflavones, protein and oil.
+Two approaches are utilized to develop the research: QTL mapping and dynamic transcriptome analysis.
+The meta-analysis was used in his research as an assistant tool, as well.
+His research interests include quantitative genetics, RNA biology, epigenetics and bioinfomatics.
 He also has a passion for sports, especially football and basketball, who has been adoring FC Barcelona and Los Angeles Lakers for fourteen years.
 Mr. Chen always proclaims himself a marxist, though he has read only a few chapters of "Selected Works of Mao Tse-Tung" and "Das Kapital".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.